pskelsey/4C-model/README.md

 * Hit the run button, visualise your results, and save them to create your own graphics.

 ## Example
-A risk function is selected from the drop-down menu and fit to some data for disease severity as a function of temperature.
+A risk function is selected from the drop-down menu and fit to some data for the proportion of plants infected as a function of temperature.
 You could just as easily recreate the same risk function without any data.

 <p align="center">
   <img src="https://github.com/pskelsey/4C/blob/gh-pages/modelsTabLarge.png">